 This is where things get tricky.
 A photograph of a painting will rarely match the original closely without some adjustments.
 At the very least you’ll want to do the following:

 - Open your photograph in an image processing program like Photoshop.

 - Compare what you see on screen to the original.

 - Make adjustment to the file until it matches the original as close as possible.

 - Print the file on high quality paper and compare this proof to your original.

 - Make additional adjustment until you’re are satisfied that the print matches your original as closely as possible.

 Why should I consider having you photograph my artwork?

-We use the latest Canon professional digital SLRs, currently the 50 megapixel Canon EOS 5DS R. We match this to a selection of single focal length lenses that we’ve chosen for their superb optical qualities.
-These include the Canon EF 50mm f/2.5 Compact Macro, Canon EF 85mm f/1.8 USM, and the Canon EF 100mm f/2 USM.
+We use the latest Canon professional digital SLRs–currently the 50 megapixel Canon EOS 5DS R. This camera is matched to a selection of single focal length lenses that we’ve chosen for their superb optical qualities.
+These include the Canon EF 50mm f/2.5 Compact Macro, Canon EF 85mm f/1.8 USM, and the Canon Macro EF 100mm f/2.8 USM.

 Our dedicated copy studio is outfitted with a pair of Westcott Spiderlite TD6 lights mounted in large soft boxes.
 These lights use six 35-watt, full spectrum, daylight balanced LED bulbs.
 These specialized bulbs provide extremely accurate color reproduction.
 We calibrate our cameras to this light source.